UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

 * In response to a remediation request from Research and Instructional Services, we rewrote the abstract, scope/content note, and the biographical note in the [J. Marion Sims Papers](https://finding-aids.lib.unc.edu/00666) that asserted that Sims who had conducted medical experiments on enslaved women was a “pioneer” in the field of gynecology.

 * We also analyzed the collection’s contents to see if there was any content about his experimentation on enslaved women.
 We did not find any, and we made that absence of information clear.
 “Sims also discussed the sale of enslaved persons, but the papers do not include any documentation of the experimental gynecological and cancer surgeries he conducted on enslaved women.”

-## Remediation guidelines
+## Remediation Guidelines
 Remediation goal: repair description to make it more accessible, equitable, and helpful.

 **Shared definitions:**